Las Vegas Sands Corp. [LVS] – Why is it on the decline. A Focus on Fundamental Analysis?

 Shifting the focus to workforce efficiency, Las Vegas Sands Corp.
 [LVS] earns $274,780 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 17.50 and its Total Asset Turnover is 0.60.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 1.63 and its Current Ratio is 1.65.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 1.66, which indicates that it is 2.33% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 42.17.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 1.64, which indicates that it is 4.75% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 28.83.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is Las Vegas Sands Corp.
 [LVS] a Reliable Buy?